7 Ways to Develop your Intuition

 Voor Nederlands, klik hier.

-Twenty years ago, I drove with my parents through the desert of Joshua Tree National Park in America.
-The sun went down, and we started looking for a parking space.
+More than twenty years ago, I drove through Joshua Tree National Park with my parents in the United States.
+The sun set, and we began searching for a parking space.
 When we got to the first parking lot, I asked my father to continue driving.
 The next one “felt” better.

 Intuition Psychology

-Intuition is also known as a gut feeling or hunches.
+Intuition is also known as a gut feeling or a hunch.
 It is often considered magical, but according to psychology, it is the ability by which hunches are generated by the unconscious mind that quickly searches through past experiences and acquired knowledge.

-Daniel Kahneman talks about two systems of thinking in his book “Thinking, Fast and Slow.”
+Daniel Kahneman discusses two systems of thinking in his book, “Thinking, Fast and Slow.”

 The second system is slow thinking.
 Making conscious decisions and solving difficult math problems takes attention and effort.
 For example, we also use it to control our behavior when we are angry.